spiral/docs/queue/configuration.md

 > Note, `ephemeral` broker is **not reliable**, any server failure will erase application server memory and your jobs
 > will be lost.
 Use it in development or for non-critical tasks.

+You can have multiple ephemeral pipelines in your application.

 ## Brokers
 You must specify connection options for all of the brokers except ephemeral.